 Want to join our legion of volunteers?
 There is a task for every talent, every skill, every interest or inclination, and every time commitment.
 Find out more here.

 Need more Fair information?
 Phone us.
 540-882-3018 x4, or send an email to oldschool[at]waterfordfoundation.org.

 The proceeds from the Fair are used to carry out the Waterford Foundation’s mission of education about, and preservation of, the National Historic Landmark village of Waterford.

 WAMU-FM • Coalition to Salute America’s Heroes

 Tuscarora Restaurant Group • Dulles Greenway

 Dominion Electric Supply • Harris Teeter

-And thanks also to all of our Corporate Members.
+And thanks also to all of many businesses that support the Fair.